The fourth moment of Dirichlet $L$-functions at the central value: Background and auxiliary lemmas

 \subsection{Additive characters}

-Frequently, we use additive characters to remove the coprime condition as well as the divisibility condition in sums, which we present here for ease of reference. \begin{lemma} Let $a(n)$ be an arithmetic function.
+Frequently, we write the divisibility condition as well as the coprime condition in terms of additive characters, which are presented here for ease of reference. \begin{lemma} Let $a(n)$ be an arithmetic function.
 For any integer $k$, we have

-where $c_d(n)$ is the Ramanujan sum. \end{lemma} \begin{proof} Applying the sum of divisors formula for the Ramanujan sum and reversing the order of the summation, we have
+where $c_d(n)$ is the Ramanujan sum. \end{lemma} \begin{proof} Applying the sum of divisors formula to the Ramanujan sum and reversing the order of the summation, we have